 Read more about becoming a College of Education Student Ambassador.

 This Board is comprised of elected College of Education undergraduate major and pre-major representatives who serve as a direct line of communication between students and College administration in an effort to improve the undergraduate student experience.
-For more information, please visit our website.

 This Council is open to any major or minor in the College of Education.
 Meet other education students, plan and participate in social activities, and/or serve as an ambassador or a peer mentor!
 For more information on how to get involved, please email Letty Molina-Gutierrez.

 Learn Italian Sign Language in Italy!

 This is a three-week Deaf Studies Program that offers a series of courses in Italian Deaf Culture and Italian Sign Language undergraduates.
 Students expand their previous linguistic and cultural knowledge through hands-on engagement guided by experienced faculty and staff.